ZizhengYang/Logseq-Notes/pages/PHYS 480 Exam 01.md

 - Important data
-	- Matrix representations of Measurements
+	- Matrix representations of Measurements (and eigenvalues, and eigenvectors) -
-		-
 		  $$S_x$$
-	-
+	- Also matrix representation